bvhpatel/DOPE/README.md

 Follow instructions at http://docs.blackfynn.io/python/latest/quickstart.html#installation
 ```

-6. Download all **DOPE** files from the this Github repository (click "Clone or download" and select "Download ZIP").
+6. Download all **DOPE** files from this Github repository (click "Clone or download" and select "Download ZIP").

 7. In the Anaconda Prompt, type "jupyter lab" to launch JupyterLab.